dinos80152/go-docker-alpine/README.md

-# go-docker-alpine
+# golang-docker-alpine

 ## Introduction

-A template for building a **minimize golang binary docker image**, which size only about 10 MB.
+A template for deploying a **minimize golang binary docker image**, which size only about 10 MB.

-This example uses Travis CI and Heroku to make a [demo](https://go-docker-alpine.herokuapp.com/).
+This example uses Travis CI and Heroku to make a [demo](https://golang-docker-alpine.herokuapp.com/).

 ## Comparison